andrewtavis/causeinfer/.github/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.

-Thank you in advance for your contribution!
+Thank you in advance for your contributions!